Fort Liard is located on the Liard Trail, 131 miles north of Fort Nelson, BC, and 176 miles south of Fort Simpson, NT.

 - Air charters to Trout Lake, Virginia Falls, Nahanni National Park, Nahanni Butte and other destinations.

-- Birch-bark baskets and porcupine quill arts and crafts.
+- Check out the Acho Dene Native Crafts Store for birch-bark baskets and porcupine quill arts and crafts.